-For those who can’t move out Hô Chi Minh City, The Saigon Outcast organize his Songkran Water Festival with top DJs, food, water guns, water balloon, sumo wrestling and coloured paint.
+And for those who can’t move out from Vietnam and Hô Chi Minh City, get wet at Saigon Outcast which organize his Songkran water Festival with water, music, food & beverage and beautiful people of course!

 + ADULT: 100k Gets 1 free Ion life water OR a CHANG BEER